digital-ai/release-integration-sdk-workshop/part-1/lab-3-oidc-setup.md

 When everything has restarted, log out as `admin`.
 You should now be redirected to the Digital.ai Platform log in screen.

-Use the following credentials, those were the same as you used to log in to Digital.ai Platform before to create the OIDC client.
+Use the following credentials, the same as you used to log in to Digital.ai Platform.

 * **Username:** `admin-devops-demo.digital.ai`
 * **Password:** _ask in workshop_